Program Schedule .

 A radiographer since 1978, Anthony worked in the NSW public health sector, generally in senior positions, principally specialising in CT.
 In 1988 he was appointed the first academic radiographer at the now Newcastle University, to develop, accredit and support the […]

 The early bird catches the worm!
-Be sure to book in soon and get up early to attend these enlightening Breakfast Sessions.
+Be sure to book in soon and get up early to attend this enlightening Breakfast Session.

-Come and hear from Elekta representatives on the lastest technology and advancements of Elekta products.
-This is a free event and a light breakfast is provided.
-Bookings are essential, reserve your seat via the registration portal.
+It is a free event and bookings are essential, reserve your seat via the registration portal.

-Another new concept for the 2020 conference is a familiar one; the return to physical posters.
-The conference will offer poster presenters the opportunity to physically display their posters in the Exhibition Hall for the duration of the Conference.
+The conference will offer poster presenters the opportunity to display their posters in the virtual portal for the duration of the Conference.
 These posters will feature a new design concept, allowing delegates to more easily identify the content and outcomes of the work, encouraging conversations with people about their posters, thus creating more engagement and efficient learning outcomes.

-Delegates will have the opportunity to discover key building and experiences unique to Melbourne.
+Delegates will have the opportunity to discover key buildings and experiences unique to Melbourne – all supplied online.